LuminaGroup®

 To help clients gain and sustain competitive advantage by achieving maximum leverage of their human and technological resources.
 Our focus is in the burgeoning field of business technology – ensuring that technology initiatives are aligned with and support organizational and business goals.

 We have gathered a network of independent top-tier consulting professionals, covering a wide range of areas that includes information technology, telecommunications, software engineering, trust, privacy, security, marketing, corporate communications, healthcare, public health management/policy, change management, knowledge management, online collaboration, and training and education.
 The result is that the whole is greater than the sum of its parts.
 By providing these synergistic consulting resources, we greatly extend our effectiveness to the benefit of our clients.
-In addition to those below, we also have access to a broader network of experts in a variety of related fields, who we can call upon and collaborate with as appropriate.

 Steve Olshansky, M.S. – Principal